-You can replace your track stick cap if it wears down from prolonged use or if you prefer a different color.
+You can replace your track stick cap if it wears down from prolonged use.
 You can purchase additional caps by visiting the Dell website at dell.com.

 - 1 Pull the cap off the track stick. - 2 Align the new cap over the square track stick post and gently press the cap down onto the post. - NOTICE: The track stick can damage the display if it is not properly seated on the post. - 3 Test the track stick to ensure that the cap is seated properly.